phips28/gh-action-bump-version/README.md

   * All other changes will increment the patch version.
 * Push the bumped npm version in package.json back into the repo.
 * Push a tag for the new version back into the repo.
+* An outputs variable called newTag will be available for other actions to use.

 ### Usage:
 **tag-prefix:** Prefix that is used for the git tag  (optional).
 Example: